 Do I have to receive permission to host my event?

-If your event is less than 10 people, you do not have to request special permission from the Mayor.
+As it related to COVID-19 protocol, you do not have to request special permission from the Mayor to host an event.
 However, you may still be required to receive other permits listed below if it will impact the use of the street or right-of-way, includes food service, or involves other substantial changes to normal business operations.

 What permits do I need to host an event in Longview?

-In addition to the COVID-19 Event Form, event organizers will need to request permission and/or make reservations according to the type of event.
+Event organizers will need to request permission and/or make reservations according to the type of event.

 General Outdoor Event (concert, carnival, block party, etc): An Outdoor Event Permit, administered through Planning and Zoning within Development Services, is necessary for any outdoor event that goes beyond the property’s normal business operations based on factors such as crowd size, parking, vendors, large tents, street closures, and use of right-of-way.
 Please note that events requiring street closures are not currently being granted.